EinfachHans/capacitor-email-composer/README.md

 The code below shows how to attach a base64 encoded image which will be added as an image. **You must set a name**.

+⚠️ Note: large base64 content can crash the app, if you need to pass large files (>1000Kb) use a uri intead.

 ```ts
 import { EmailComposer } from 'capacitor-email-composer'